KMonyake/itunes-search/README.md

 It also enforces a https connection from the browser to our server

 The itunes api does not require any type of authentication or api keys to work.
-It is completely free
+It is completely free!